 No Gains for the U.S. from a European Trade Pact

 Although the two economies are already very closely tied, the new deal would tear down all tariffs, non-tariff barriers and regulations put in place to help protect domestic businesses.
 Manufacturing in Europe is certainly less threatening than the unregulated practices in China and Mexico – but this move would simply build upon the practice of widespread free trading, and that trend is debilitating the U.S. economy.

-The bottom line is that endlessly searching for new free trade partners is not America’s most prudent strategy right now.
+The bottom line is that endlessly searching for new “free trade” partners is not America’s most prudent strategy.
 Reform must begin at home, and the U.S. would do well to examine the economic methods of thriving countries like Germany.
 These countries look out for their own business and manufacturing first and foremost, which keeps the flow of money contained within their borders.
 The U.S. has been doing the exact opposite, with the exact opposite results.
-Free trade was instrumental in reducing the American economy to its current state, and seeking out more of the same will not provide a genuine solution.
+“Free trade” was instrumental in reducing the American economy to its current state, and seeking out more of the same will not prove a genuine solution.